What is the Game of Loteria?

 La Sandía – Viva México, Lotería

-The cobalt blue of its exterior walls, which gives it the name “Casa Azul”, has been the same since its construction.
-Artists of the stature Remedios Varo, the sculptor Henry Moore, and the politician/revolutionary Leon Trotsky were guests of Frida and Diego in this house.
-This enigmatic place not only houses works by both artists, but also has pre-Hispanic pieces, antique dolls, personal items and iconic dresses that belonged to Frida.
+More than half a century ago, this house was the home of the iconic Mexican painter Frida Kahlo and her husband, the also famous artist, Diego Rivera.
+Today La Casa Azul, more than a museum, is a tribute to the lives of these enigmatic painters.
+The cobalt blue of its exterior walls, which gives it the name “Casa Azul”, has been the same since its construction, and famous personalities like sculptor Henry Moore and the politician/revolutionary Leon Trotsky were guests of Frida and Diego in this house.
+This enigmatic place not only houses works by both artists, but also has pre-Hispanic pieces, antique dolls, personal items, and very recognizable dresses that belonged to Frida herself.
 You only need to go through its rooms or get lost in its gardens to perceive the passion that Frida and Diego had for everything Mexican.

 One of the most important pieces of La Casa Azul, and the latest work by Frida Kahlo, is a still life of watermelons with a blue background called “Viva La Vida”.
 It is said that eight days before her death, Frida wrote: “Viva la Vida, Coyoacán 1954 México” on one of the watermelons, adding the final touch to her last work.